Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/use-case-descriptions.md

 5. User waits for approval status from the Slackbot.

 ## Use Case 3: User Does Not Respond to a Slackbot Prompt
-### As a slack user, I want the bot to remind me to engage with its prompts when I miss them.
+### As a slack bot, I want to remind the user to engage with its prompts when they miss them.

-Actor: Slack User
+Actor: Slack Bot
 Triggering Event: User fails to respond to the Slack bot’s prompt within a set time frame.

 Normal Flow: